AndreTosetto/upstart13_pipeline/SETUP.md

 jupyter notebook notebooks/06_visual_analysis.ipynb
 ```

-Opens a notebook with bar charts for the three analysis questions (top color by year, lead time, return rate).
+Opens a notebook with visualizations for the two required analysis questions (top revenue color by year, average lead time by category).

 ---